apehex/jekyll-theme-consulting/README.md

 To test the theme, run `bundle exec jekyll serve` and open your browser at `http://localhost:4000`.
 This starts a Jekyll server using the theme.
 Add pages, documents, data, etc. like normal to test the theme's contents.
 As you make modifications to the theme and to your content, your site will regenerate and you should see the changes in the browser after a refresh, just like normal.

 When the theme is released, only the files in `_layouts`, `_includes`, `_sass` and `assets` tracked with Git will be bundled.
-To add a custom directory to the theme-gem, please edit the regexp in `jekyll-theme-drop.gemspec` accordingly.
+To add a custom directory to the theme-gem, please edit the regexp in `jekyll-theme-consulting.gemspec` accordingly.

 # Credits